 And if in Little Rock, find yourself at Dugan’s, where the Guinness is professionally poured and the sampler platter (fried mozzarella, fried mushrooms and chicken strips) is all the road food you might need.
 The wait staff is friendly, a game is seemingly always on the bar TV and, uh, no one knows your name.

 It was on to Memphis the next morning, and that’s where the downward spiral started to spiral downward.
 About 40 miles east of Memphis there was a bang (which I thought was coming from the truck’s $40 radio) followed by a distinct and discernible ‘thump’ emanating from the rear end.
 You know the shoulders on Interstate highways?
 They’re for U-Haul trucks, making me think U-Haul should be bearing a more significant weight of this nation’s tax burden.
 And get this!
-On the rental booklet I have in the truck the roadside service number is ridiculously hard to find (I had to call Dragon) and, once found, impossible to read!
-We called ‘em anyway…
+On the rental booklet I have in the truck the roadside service number is ridiculously hard to find.
+To avoid this situation, if you ever need assistance, then make sure to have a number in your contacts for a 24 7 fleet roadside service.

 If you can survive the phone menu you can easily survive the conversation.
 The U-Haul rep was apologetic (it wasn’t, after all, her fault), and the service truck arrived in front of the hour estimate.
 The tech described the blown tire as ‘pretty smooth’, making me think this was something a pre-inspection would have revealed.
 Dragon wouldn’t have changed the tire – but they might have changed the truck.
 And with a new tire in place, the truck was not only more quiet; it also seemed better connected to the road.